patriceguyot/Acoustic_Indices/README.md

 # Acoustic_Indices

-Acoustic_Indices is a Python library to extract acoustic indices from a set of audio files, in the framework of Soundscape Ecology.
+Acoustic_Indices is a Python library to extract acoustic indices from an audio file, in the framework of Soundscape Ecology.

 ## Prerequisites